Part 1: The Remote Job Search Process Has Changed (Here’s How!)

 Networking has always been important, but in today’s remote job market, it’s absolutely one of the most important things you can do.
 Statistics show that a huge percentage of jobs are filled through personal and professional networks.

+Referrals are one of the most powerful tools in the remote job search process.
+Not only do they open doors, but they also give employers an added level of trust.
 In fact, 85% of jobs are filled via networking, and you’re 72% more likely to get an interview through a referral compared to less than 5% if applying cold.

 (These stats come from here and here).